assisi/casu-beaglebone/README.md

 - Assign the appropriate IP adress in `/etc/network/interfaces` (from the `10.42.0.1xx` range)
 - configure the hostnames in `/etc/hosts`
 - update (and rebuild) the firmware
-- provide appropriate `.fbc` files
+- provide the appropriate `.fbc` files
-- update `/etc/rc.local` to start the appropriate firmware
+- install the appropriate script and systemd service to start the appropriate firmware